DAI-Lab/StegBench/CONFIGURATION.md

 If your command chooses option 2, which returns in a csv file, then you have the additional option of providing an output_file configuration.

-- <b> output_file </b>: If this configuration is provided, the StegTest system will use this information to match the image names outputted in your tool's CSV file with repsect to the image input that was provided to your tool.
+- <b> output_file </b>: If this configuration is provided, the StegBench system will use this information to match the image names outputted in your tool's CSV file with repsect to the image input that was provided to your tool.

 To clarify this configuration, if your tool was told to run detection on /path/to/image and when it returned the result in the csv it returned 'image , True', our system would need to be able to match /path/to/image with image.
 To do this, you can use the flag INPUT_IMAGE_NAME which relates the path to the file name.
 An example of this is shown with StegExpose.